openAgile/CommitStream.Web/doc/v1_customer_setup.md

 * Given a customer named DevOpsHeros:
 * Create a new branch named devopsheros from the [master](https://github.com/openAgile/CommitStream.Web/tree/master) branch in this repository
+* Push the newly created devopsheros branch to the remote (git push origin devopsheros).
+You will see a newly created branch up on GitHub.

 ## Create virtual machine to host EventStore